mts755/cheesenbutter/README.md

-# Ecommerce Store with Django
+# Dairy Store with Django
 This is an Ecommerce store based on `Django 2.2` and `python 3.6`